 Directions

-2Set around 10 pieces of cheese and a small handful of sliced scallions aside for the top of the bread.
+2Set about 10 pieces of cheese and a small handful of sliced scallions aside for the top of the bread.

-3Mix the flour, the remaining cheese and green onion, sugar, salt and black pepper in a large bowl until well blended.
-Make a well in the middle of the flour mixture and add the beer.
-Stir until fairly smooth.
+3Mix the flour, the remaining cheese, green onion, sugar, salt, and black pepper in a large bowl until well blended.
+Make a well in the flour mixture and add the beer.
+Stir until relatively smooth.
 Stir in two-thirds of the butter, leaving the remaining third for the top of the loaf.

 Adam and Joanne's Tips